thibaultCha/responsive-grid-layout/README.md

 @gutterwidth: 10;
 ```

-Run the loop in a media query to benefit from responsive design:
+Run the loop in a media query to create a responsive layout:

 ```
 @media (min-width:981px) {